Tuesday 20 June 2023

 But it's also frugal; the mix of ingredients is dictated by budget.
 Noodles are relatively cheap and there's a wide choice of protein & veg, leftovers or freshly cooked.

 The dish is wonderful to eat.
 The noodles are shiny and hold their shape; the veg, crunchy and the proteins tender.
-Unlike hot chow mein, there's no sogginess here.
+Unlike hot chow mein, there's no chance of sogginess here.

 Add some pizazz to the usual salad bar; give it a go.
 Chow Mein Salad could fast become part of your list of family favourites.